kelindar/ultima-sdk/docs/coding-standards.md

 # Go Coding Standards

 This document outlines the coding standards and best practices for Go projects.
 It's structured into, each focusing on a different aspect of Go development.
 The rules are designed to ensure code quality, maintainability, and performance.
-Below is the **Kelindar Go Coding Standard** in the exact format you asked for.
-Each topic has **10 clearly‑formatted rules**, each with an example.

----

 # 1 Data Orientation & Memory Layout